UK to host 'human challenge' trials for COVID-19 vaccines - FT

 The FT report said that volunteers would first be inoculated with a vaccine and later receive a challenge dose of the coronavirus.
 It did not name the vaccines that would be assessed in the project.

-British drugmaker AstraZeneca, and French firm Sanofi both told Reuters that their vaccine candidates were not involved in the programme.
+British drugmaker AstraZeneca AZN.L, and French firm Sanofi SASY.PA both told Reuters that their vaccine candidates were not involved in the programme.

 Reporting by Manas Mishra, Pushkala Aripaka and Manojna Maddipatla in Bengaluru, Kate Kelland and Alistair Smout in London, Matthias Blamont in Paris, and Ludwig Burger in Frankfurt; Editing by Shinjini Ganguli and Elaine Hardcastle